Steps for New CEE Graduate Students

 International Student Check-In: Please review the New Student Pre-Arrival checklist carefully.
 You should complete all forms and submit all necessary documents as communicated to you from ISSS.

-New International Student Orientation for Graduate and Professional Students: Fall 2021 date TBD.
+New International Student Orientation for Graduate and Professional Students: The fall date to be determined.
 (Attendance is mandatory).
 Information for Orientation will be available on the ISSS website for your review.

 International Teaching Assistant Language Assessment (PhD students only): Incoming international Graduate Students who are not native speakers of English or who have not completed a baccalaureate degree at an institution in which English is the primary language of instruction, should make arrangements for an English Language Proficiency Assessment with the English Language Center.
 For additional information on the assessment and registration, please visit here.